The Post-Modern Matazah riddle

 In preparing a Passover seder in which many of my guests are first-timers and non-Jews, I am challenged by a number of factors: There is the barrier of language (some of the texts that we read are in Hebrew), food (some guests are vegetarian, some adhere to Koshrot, still others are Muslims and cannot drink wine), and religion (will the guests take offense at the exclusivists and bellicose passages that we read?
 Will the Christians day-dream about the “last supper”?
 Will the atheists’ role their eyes and wonder why we are rehashing these old legends? ).

 But above all, my main concern is how best to convey to my guests the true spirit and essence of this wonderful holiday.
 In the process of thinking about this, I found myself asking: Does the holiday have an essence?
 If so, can it be extrapolated from a single passage of the haggadah (ritual text)?
-I am pretty sure that the answer is “no” to both questions, Pesach is simply to rich, diverse, and complex of a holiday for that.
+I am pretty sure that the answer is “no” to both questions, Pesach is simply too rich, diverse, and complex of a holiday for that.
 Yet I still decided to challenge myself and pick a passage, wrestle with it, and see what I am able produce.
 What follows is my commentary.

-One of the most interesting and rich passages in the Haggadah is known as HaLachma Anya (Aramaic for “the bread of affliction”).
+One of the most interesting passages in the Haggadah is known as HaLachma Anya (Aramaic for “the bread of affliction”).
 It is read at the opening of the story-telling session of the night.
 The passage is composed of three interrelated stages which I have called: Transformation, Responsibility, and Liberation.
 While no single passage can fully encapsulate the beauty, grandeur, and power of Pesach, an in-depth exploration of HaLachma Anya, as I hope to show, goes along way.
 Let us begin our study.

 Our passage reads as follows: